Raymont-Osman/baton-setup/Readme.md

 ## Pre install

-We're setting up the pi with the official Raspberry pi Imager.
+We've set up the boards with the official Raspberry pi Imager.
 [https://www.raspberrypi.org/software/](https://www.raspberrypi.org/software/)
-There is a hidden menu in this application that makes setting up the image for headless ssh much easier.
-Use cmd + shift + x to open this panel and set the network and ssh parameters.
-Once the images is installed, ssh into the pi and run the install script below which will continue to add all the software and code ready for use.
+There's a hidden menu ```cmd + shift + x``` in this application that makes setting up for headless ssh much easier by giving each image an individual hostname.
+Once the images is installed, ssh into the pi and run the one line install script below which will continue to add all the software and code ready for use.

 ## Install script